kwoosh/filtrui-bazar/README.md

-# What the fuck did you say?
+# WTF did you say?

 `filtrui-bazar` is a small library for filtering entry text =) Don't be rude ^^